Hida-Mat\'ern Kernel: Numerical and Algorithmic Properties

 \subsection{Special structure of \texorpdfstring{$\Ks_{H,p}(\tau)$}{Ks(tau;H,p)}}

 As the building blocks of $\Ks_{H,p}(\tau)$ are covariances between the process and its mean square derivatives, one may suspect that $\Ks_{H,p}(\tau)$ has some special structure that can be exploited.
-In fact, many of the properties $\Ks_{H,p}(\tau)$ exhibits are similar to those of matrices explored in~\cite{strang_t_plus_ah}.
+In fact, many of the properties $\Ks_{H,p}(\tau)$ exhibits are similar to those of matrices explored in~\citet{strang_t_plus_ah}.

 For any multioutput covariance matrix formed from a single \HM kernel we have that the $i^\text{th}$ off diagonal, up to appropriate sign flips, will only consist of the $i^{\text{th}}$ derivative of the kernel evaluated at $\tau$.
 Hence, the multioutput covariance kernel is composed of only $2N-1$ unique elements, leading to memory requirements that scale linearly with the order of the kernel used.
+This is especially useful when we consider that if we were working with observations not spaced uniformly then $\Ks(\tau)$, whose elements may require evaluation of complex equations, would need to be recomputed every time step.

 Let's now consider the inversion of $\Ks_{H,N}(0)$.
 If the correlation transform is properly used, then this inverse should not be a source of much trouble.
 However, when $b=0$, the multioutput covariance kernel will be identically 0 at all indices $i,j$ such that $i+j$ is odd.
 To see this, note that the PSD of the \HM kernel is real and symmetric, and that $[\Ks_{H,N}(0)]_{ij}$ exactly coincides with the $(i+j)^\text{th}$ moment of $S(\omega)$, which is 0 for $i+j$ odd.
 Recognizing this, elementary row and column operations can be used to transform the covariance matrix into the block matrix